baltimoretom/ret-sub-calc/README.md

 This project is open source and available under the [MIT License](LICENSE).

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ---

 *For official information about retiree health benefits, please contact your Employee Benefits Division directly.*